by Alexandra Williams, MA and Kymberly Williams-Evans, MA

 Kymberly Williams-Evans, MA

-Turns out, the above “solutions” don’t really work.
-All they do is make us feel deprived, hungry, and frustrated.
+Turns out, the above “solutions” don’t always work.
+When weight lifting and What DO calorie cutting don’t produce the results we want, we feel deprived, hungry, and frustrated.
 Add menopause into the mix and no wonder we’re fat as hell and not going to take it any more!

 Obesity is one of our most serious public health concerns, according to Dr James Hill, one of the world’s top obesity experts and author of State of Slim.
 No way around it – our nation is fat and getting fatter.
 Years of evidence tells us what DOESN’T work to prevent weight gain and to reduce body fat.
 (That’s a link to our post on Reducing Fat.
 Click to lose).
 More specifically, the evidence spoke to Dr. Hill, who went on to co-found the National Weight Control Registry, which tracks people who have lost significant weight and kept it off over time.

 Obviously as a nation, what we’ve been doing is not working.
 (Heavy dieting anyone?)
 But what does work?
-Armed with data and provable results, Dr. Hill recently filled us in when we interviewed him for our new radio show, Active Aging for Boom Chicka Boomers that airs via VoiceAmerica.com’s Health and Wellness Channel.
+Armed with data and provable results, Dr. Hill recently filled us in when we interviewed him for our former radio show, Active Aging for Boom Chicka Boomers.

 We highly recommend you click on the link to Fat Loss:What Does and Doesn’t Work to